-The National League for Nursing (NLN) and the Bates Center are joining forces to preserve the NLN’s rich history in an archival repository for scholarly historical research.
+The National League for Nursing (NLN) and the Barbara Bates Center have joined forces to preserve the NLN’s rich history in an archival repository for scholarly historical research.

-The oldest nursing organization in the United States, founded in 1893, the NLN works across the spectrum of nursing education to build a strong and diverse nursing workforce to advance the health of the nation and the global community.
+As the oldest nursing organization in the United States the NLN, founded in 1893, works across the spectrum of nursing education to build a strong and diverse nursing workforce to advance the health of the nation and the global community.
 Its rich history is vital for scholars and students investigating the history of nursing, nursing education, and nursing accreditation.

 To learn more about the records in the NLN collection and view curated digitized materials visit NLN Resources.

 If you have materials regarding the National League for Nursing and you would like to donate them for the collection, please contact email@example.com.
 We are especially interested in minutes, conventions, and reports, but are open to all materials.
 Please note the Center is unable to accept all items.
 Please contact the Center directly at firstname.lastname@example.org for more information about the donation process.

 For more information on how to donate funding to the ongoing digitization project please visit the NLN’s donation page.